awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

   The name you assign to this job definition\.
 + `Description` – Description string, not more than 2048 bytes long, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.

-  Description of the job being defined\.
+  A description of the job\.
 + `LogUri` – UTF\-8 string\.

   This field is reserved for future use\.
 + `Role` – UTF\-8 string\.

-  The name or ARN of the IAM role associated with this job\.
+  The name or Amazon Resource Name \(ARN\) of the IAM role associated with this job\.
 + `CreatedOn` – Timestamp\.

   The time and date that this job definition was created\.